 As moss easily spreads, it can cause many issues for your lawn.
 It requires most of the same conditions as grass to grow.
 The two ends up competing for space and moss can often win.

 As the weather becomes hotter in summer, moss starts to die leaving unsightly bald patches.
 What makes the situation worse, is moss is almost certain to return in autumn unless treated.

 Having a moss-free lawn is more than simply killing and removing it.
 And while this is a good start, you’ll need to improve your lawn’s condition to remain moss-free.

 It’s essential to follow a lawn care plan which includes all the tasks you need to complete each season including aerating and feeding your lawn.
 These steps will make it harder for moss to take hold and grow.

 If you can’t seem to rid your lawn of moss or conditions which make it more likely to appear, then consider grass alternatives such as artificial turf.
 While moss and other green growths can still spread, they are much easier to remove.

 There are two ways to deal with moss, either naturally or with chemicals.
-Both have advantages and disadvantages.
+Both have advantages and disadvantages but together they are best moss killer for lawns.
 While chemicals provide a “quick fix”, they need to be coupled with natural methods to improve the underlying conditions.